-You may not take extended time off during the time of your program unless you have written permission from both your Host Company/Host School and AAG.
+You may not take extended time off during the time of your program unless you have written

-- Your Host Company/Host School is counting on you to be present and participating in your program during the dates listed on your DS-2019 document or school year (Teachers).
-If you leave the company/school without the Host Company's/Host School's and AAG's permission, you will be putting your program status at risk. - If you are not sure what is allowed, please talk to your supervisor at work or call your AAG Outreach Coordinator. - It is best to plan your travel during the 30 days before or after the end date on your DS-2019 form.
+- Your Host Employer is counting on you to be present and participating in your program during the dates listed on your DS-2019 document or the school year (Teachers).
+If you leave the company/school without the Host Employer's/Host School's and AAG's permission, you will be putting your program status at risk. - If you are not sure what is allowed, please talk to your supervisor at work or call your AAG Outreach Coordinator. - It is best to plan your travel during the 30 days before or after the end date on your DS-2019 form.